Overview

 You can import the following file types and media formats:

-- .mp4, .mov, or screen recordings (e.g., chat, mobile app flows, etc.)
+- .mp4, .mov, and screen recordings

 - Video links from platforms like YouTube and Vimeo